abrown/virtual-magazine/README.txt

     printable version of the magazine
     4. upload.php - used by SWFUpload to upload PDF files to /upload

+Install pocket-knife (https://github.com/andrewsbrown/pocket-knife) and point to it in 'required-include.php'.
+The server uses pocket-knife to set up the RESTful API.

 Also, if using Apache, ensure that:
     1. The httpd.conf must allow you to override options in .htaccess.
 Check that "AllowOverride All" is uncommented in httpd.conf.